hantash07/coroutines-android/README.md

 - CoroutineScope controls the lifecycle of the Coroutine.
 - More than one Coroutine can be associated with CoroutineScope at any time.
 - CoroutineScope can cancel all its children Coroutines.

+## Coroutine Scope Cancellation

+### Two ways to cancel all CoroutineScope's children
+1. coroutineScope.coroutineContext.cancelChildren
+2. coroutineScope.cancel

+### Scope Cancellation vs Scope's Children Cancellation
+- When Coroutine scope is cancelled itself, It will not able to re launch again.
+- When children Coroutines are cancelled, the coroutine are able to re launch again.

+### ViewmodelScope Kotlin Extensions
+- It is recommended to use viewmodelScope instead of coroutine scope inside Viewmodel class.
+- viewmodelScope handles the cancellations of jobs based on the lifecycle of Voewmodel.
+With CoroutineScope we need to explicitly cancel the job.